Known for its fulfilling blend of PvP combat and post-apocalyptic survival, Escape From Tarkov is one of the most celebrated tactical shooters around.

 Rounding out our list is 7 Days to Die, another challenging survival game that pits you against undead foes and other players.

-Originally released into Steam Early Access back in 2013, this game is still receiving updates and has a moderately lively community.
+Originally released into Steam Early Access back in 2013, this game is still receiving updates and has a reasonably active community.

 Gameplay-wise, it offers a blend of survival, RPG, and tower defense elements with crafting and base-building systems layered on top.